Pinterest Pixel

 • Count: The number of values in the dataset.

-• Largest(X): The highest X value recorded in the dataset.
+• Largest(X): The highest X value.

-• Smallest(X): The lowest X value observed in the dataset.
+• Smallest(X): The lowest X value.

 Suppose you are an investor who has been tracking the returns of an investment portfolio over the past year.
 The portfolio consists of various stocks and bonds.
 You have collected the monthly returns (in percentage) for each month, resulting in the following dataset: